benwhut/Web3MintContractPython/README.md

 # Web3MintContractPython
-Simple script to mint an Ethereum based token from a given Smart Contract using Web3 in Python
+Example to mint an Ethereum based token from a given Smart Contract using Web3 in Python

 1. Create Python virtual environment (optional)
 `python -m venv venv`